Munnsville, New York

-Munnsville is a village located in the Town of Stockbridge in Madison County, New York, United States.
-The population was 474 at the 2010 census.
-The village is named for an early settler, Asa Munn, and located on New York State Route 46.
+Munnsville is a village in the town of Stockbridge in Madison County, New York, United States.
+The population was 454 at the 2020 census.
+The village is named for an early settler, Asa Munn, and is located on New York State Route 46.

 History

 Asa Munn opened a mercantile business in the community circa 1817.

 In 1990 the village received national media attention and interviews by Connie Chung when a local dairy farmer, Delbert Ward, allegedly murdered his brother William Ward by suffocation.
 Delbert was found not guilty at trial.
 In 1992, this incident was examined in the documentary Brother's Keeper.